keu/docs/software/install-azure-standard.md

   # - private-root-ca

   # Enable privateCaCertsAddToHost only when your nodes do not already
-  # include the private CA in their docker trust store.
+  # include the private CA in their containerd trust store.
   # Most enterprises already have this configured,
   # and in that case 'enabled' should be false.
   # privateCaCertsAddToHost:
   #   enabled: true
-  #   hostDirectory: /etc/docker/certs.d
+  #   hostDirectory: /etc/containerd/certs.d

   # For development or proof-of-concept, you can use an in-cluster database
   postgresqlEnabled: false # Keep True if deploying a database on your AKS cluster.